kev512/carpentry-company-mobile-app/README.md

 For the greatest possible compatibility, also for slightly older devices, the application uses the **API version of minimum 19/20 - Android 4.4 KitKat**.

-The application was tested on the emulator provided by Android Studio, and also on the several physical devices.
+The application was tested on the emulator provided by Android Studio and also on the several physical devices.
 For testing purpose, I tried to choose devices with different screen resolutions.
-During development process, the application was at Pixel/Pixel 2 (1080 x 1920, 420dpi) API 30 - Android 11.
+During development process, the application was tested at Pixel/Pixel 2 (1080 x 1920, 420dpi) API 30 - Android 11.

 ---